MichaelCurrin/javascript-beginners-projects/README.md

 now you can open the folder on VScode or whatever and read or edit them I'll add new projects when I have some ideas or if you have ones then send a pull request

+**Notes**
+those projects may not be responsive, it's because i'm focusing on the Js part not media queries and remember, just make it works fine